khoj-ai/khoj/docs/development.md

 Join the [Discord](https://discord.gg/WaxF3SkFPU) server and pick up click the ✅ for the question "Are you interested in becoming a contributor?" in the `#welcome-and-rules` channel.
 This will give you access to the `#contributors` channel where you can ask questions and get help from other contributors.

+If you're looking for a place to get started, check out the list of [Github Issues](https://github.com/khoj-ai/khoj/issues) with the tag `good first issue` to find issues that are good for first-time contributors.

 ## Local Server Installation
 ### Using Pip
 #### 1. Install